 To avoid criticism say nothing, do nothing, be nothing.

 Danny Zilverberg has beaten them both.

-Does any team have better backups than Short, Kingsley, and Pfarr?
+Does any team have better backups than Short, Kingsley, Pfarr and Kroells?

 Just checked and it was McKinley and grades were the issue .
 Mac was In. state champion last year.
 I think he'll be at lindenwood .
 He's a stud .

 Walsh,LeBlanc ,Sheridan and Chalfant will be the core of IU's team .
 125,133,141,157,165 and 197 r ??